MichaelCurrin/auto-commit-msg/docs/manual/installation.md

 1. In the browser.
     1. Go to the GitHub Releases page.
         - [![view - releases](https://img.shields.io/badge/view-releases-2ea44f?style=for-the-badge&logo=github)](https://github.com/MichaelCurrin/auto-commit-msg/releases)
-    1. Find the latest release and expand the _Assets_ section.
+    1. Find the latest release.
+    1. Expand the _Assets_ section.
-    1. Download a copy of the `.vsix` archive file by clicking on the filename.
+    3. Download a copy of the `.vsix` archive file by clicking on the filename.
 1. In VS Code
     1. Open the Command Pallette (_View_ then _Command Pallette_).
     1. Type `extension`, wait for the auto-complete, then select _Extension: Install from VSIX..._.